jiahao25/Govtech-Data-Engineer/README.md

 # start the scheduler
 airflow scheduler
 ```
-Then visit localhost:8080 in the browser to enable the example dag in the home page

-#### Step 3: Create DAG file
+#### Lastly, i created the DAG file to create the schedule patterns (1am).
-See `scheduling.py `.
+See `scheduling.py ` for the code.

-Save the Python script as ~/airflow/dags/scheduling.py .

-Then run the command `python ~/airflow/dags/tutorial.py`
+Make sure to save the Python script as `~/airflow/dags/scheduling.py` and then run the terminal command `python ~/airflow/dags/scheduling.py`.

 ## Section 2: Databases